Lightweight Directory Access Protocol: LDAP injection

 LDAP injection is a computer security attack similar to SQL injection that can occur when an application implementing LDAP fails to properly sanitize user input.

 As an example, consider an LDAP search query that allows the user to search people by their name, the cn attribute.
 A malicious user might replace a valid name with the * character, which matches any object with the cn attribute.
 If the application is vulnerable to this attack, it may display attributes that the searching user is not authorized to see.

 LDAP injection vulnerabilities are mitigated by escaping variables.
 Escaping is accomplished with two distinct encoding functions — one for Distinguished Names and one for search strings — because they each allow different special characters.
 Some web frameworks come with escaping built in.

 Man-in-the-middle attacks

 Like other parts of TCP/IP, LDAP was originally created without encryption.
 This makes it vulnerable to man-in-the-middle attacks, in which attackers intercept credentials during the bind process.
-This attack can be mitigated by requiring LDAPS or StartLDAP during every bind involving credentials.
+This attack can be mitigated by requiring LDAPS or StartTLS during every bind involving credentials.